omarkamal10/pet-store/Readme.md

 3. Pet owner to list all bids for specific pet - GET ➡ http://localhost:9000/api/auction/bid/pet/:petId ➡ Return all bids for that particular petId for that particular user

 ### Example scenario to test the challenge endpoints.

+Note: When logging in make sure to put token in Authorization Bearer Token

 1. As user1 is the owner of the auction and the seller/owner of that pet so only he can see all the bids made on that pet or in his other pets as well.
 2. Login with user2 and place a bid - POST ➡ http://localhost:9000/api/auction/1/bid with json body {"amount":50}